 Current costs for Kohenet training at Isabella Freedman is between $1380 and $1980 per retreat week (including tuition, room & board depending on accommodation chosen).
 Registration for Kohenet East happens through the Isabella Freedman website, after receiving acceptance into the training.

 Our current West coast cohorts are stellar circles of ritualists, visionary artists, activists, teachers and healers.
-Our next new west coast training cohort begins August 19-25, 2019.
+Our next west coast training cohort begins August 19-25, 2019.
 Applications open January 1, 2019.

 We gather for week-long intensives each winter (February / President’s Day week) and summer (July / August) - totaling 7 intensives over 3 years - with options for active online community, course-work, and conference calls.